 As expected, the Minister for the 19th Century1, Senator Eric Abetz, has threatened with unspecified consequences, those coalition members who may wish to cross the floor in the House of Representatives to vote for same-sex marriage2.
 He has stated that the Government should pursue a postal plebiscite3, a bizarre extension of the Abbott stupidity of the plebiscite ‘idea’.
-Abetz stated that he did not want to speculate on whether such a move by the moderates could put Turnbull’s leadership of the party, and hence his prime ministership2.
+Abetz stated that he did not want to speculate on whether such a move by the moderates could put at risk Turnbull’s leadership of the party, and hence his prime ministership2.
 Maybe that was one of the consequences he meant.

 Abetz tried to frighten the moderates off by stating that crossing the floor would be a grave matter2, seemingly either oblivious to other crossings of the floor which have had no dire consequences for members concerned.
 If one was of a less that charitable nature, one could construe Abetz’s threat as one to the members’ lives, but that is unlikely to be the case.
 It was probably the word that simply popped into his head when he was fuming at the thought of someone getting a right that his church had railed against for decades.